BHISS - Educational Psychology Service

-- training for schools, parents, carers and other professionals e.g. on attachment, working with children with autism, separation and loss, solution focused approaches, nurture groups, and learning approaches
+- training for schools, parents, carers and other professionals on approaches to support individual children and young people with additional needs such as attachment, autism and separation and loss, based on solution focused approaches

-- direct interventions with a child or their family e.g. using video reflection (Video Interactive Guidance), solution focused approaches, Motivational Interviewing
+- direct interventions with a child or their family, such as using video reflection (Video Interactive Guidance), solution focused approaches, Motivational Interviewing

 - research and evaluation e.g. on exclusions from school